What we focus on increases. Abuse has no place if we focus on goodness, developing wisdom, and continually improving ourselves.

 Learning to Walk: Most people no longer have to think about it, it has become a habit, a skill, a degree of mobility which is utilized to make further choices.
 People who have been injured and have lost the ability to walk rehabilitate by practicing a simple sequence of steps over and over to become capable of walking again.
 Some people may lose the ability to walk completely.
 In order to be mobile and have greater freedom, their sequence of steps becomes different and more difficult, but no less important to their own success and happiness.

 Personal Health: Our physical health and mental health directly affect one another.
 The simplest way to change our mental state is to change our physical state.
 Simply going for a walk can change lazy and lethargic feelings.
 The irony is: who wants to exercise when we feel tired, but it’s critical.
-Proper exercise, diet, and rest sharpen our minds.
+Clean hygiene, proper exercise, diet, and rest sharpen our minds.
 In the growth stage of our lives, eating good food, exercising and sleeping on an early to bed, early to rise schedule makes a tremendous impact on our health.
 It’s simple but not easy.
-Taking care of our own physical health allows us to be strong enough not to be abused and confident enough not to abuse any one else.
+Taking care of our own physical health allows us to be strong enough not to be abused and confident enough not to abuse anyone else.

-School Tasks: Putting our names on our papers before turning them in, and organizing our notebooks so we know where our work is in order to turn it in on time, seem so simple and trivial.
+School Tasks: Putting our names on our papers before turning them in, and organizing our notebooks so we know where our work is, in order to turn it in on time, seem so simple and trivial.
 Yet, these and other simple tasks may be the difference between an A student who believes in themselves and a D student who doesn’t.
 Many failing students are likely smarter than some top students.
 However, successful students care.
 They do important tasks first and yet become exceptional at the seemingly little tasks because they know it is practice for more important things to come in their life.
 Not caring and therefore not developing and practicing these skills weakens us and makes us vulnerable.

 CHOICES SUPPORT AND CONNECT IT ALL